-In addition, we have engaged CMOs to manufacture vixarelimab and mavrilimumab drug substance and drug product and have qualified two CMOs to produce KPL-404 drug product.
-While we have built a manufacturing facility to support early development for our product candidates, we and our CMOs may not be able to produce sufficient quantities of our product candidates or produce them at an acceptable quality, including as a result of the COVID-19 pandemic or global supply chain issues, which could delay, prevent or impair our development or commercialization efforts and increase costs.
+In addition, we have engaged CMOs to manufacture mavrilimumab drug substance and drug product and have qualified CMOs to produce KPL-404 drug product.
+While we have manufacturing capabilities to support early development for our product candidates, we and our CMOs may not be able to produce sufficient quantities of our product candidates or produce them at an acceptable quality, including as a result of the COVID-19 pandemic or global supply chain issues, which could delay, prevent or impair our development or commercialization efforts and increase costs.